Austin Drug Possession Lawyer

 As if being convicted of a crime is not enough, it is important to know that a conviction for a drug offense may trigger other problems.
 A drug conviction often results in a driver’s license suspension and driver’s license surcharge in a manner similar to a DWI conviction.
 If you are a student, drug convictions (including Possession of Drug Paraphernalia) can interfere with student loans and grants.
 You may also have a problem with government assisted housing if you are convicted of a drug offense.

 There are numerous drug programs in throughout the Central Texas Area that allow a person to receive drug counseling and will often result in your case being dismissed.
 Depending on each client’s particular situation this may be an option.
-If you are charged with possession of a controlled substance in Texas or any other drug offense, please call our office so that we may advise you further.
+If you are charged with possession of a controlled substance in Texas or any other drug offense, please call the Law Maverick office so that Brian may advise you further.

 If an individual gets convicted of a drug crime, they can fall victim to the following kinds of legal punishments: